qdriven/fluent-ts-way/docs/nextjs/nextjs-app.md

 ![img_2.png](img_2.png)

 ## First Try:
-- modify index.js to understand the basic concepts
+- modify index.tsx to understand the basic concepts

 ## Pages

 Page Router based on file name:
-> pages/index.js is associated with the / route.
+> pages/index.tsx is associated with the / route.
 pages/posts/first-post.js is associated with the /posts/first-post route.

 ![img_3.png](img_3.png)